Jianf-Wang/RSG/README.md

 Go into the "Imbalanced_Classification" directory.

-1. To re-implement the result of ResNet-32 on long-tailed CIFAR-10 ($\rho$ = 100) with RSG and LDAM-DRW:
+1. To reimplement the result of ResNet-32 on long-tailed CIFAR-10 ($\rho$ = 100) with RSG and LDAM-DRW:

 ```
 Export CUDA_VISIBLE_DEVICES=0,1
 python cifar_train.py --imb_type exp --imb_factor 0.01 --loss_type LDAM --train_rule DRW
 ```

-2. To re-implement the result of ResNet-32 on step CIFAR-10 ($\rho$ = 50) with RSG and Focal loss:
+2. To reimplement the result of ResNet-32 on step CIFAR-10 ($\rho$ = 50) with RSG and Focal loss:

 ```
 Export CUDA_VISIBLE_DEVICES=0,1